jq-rs/mles-rs/README.md

           Compression cache size in MB for static file serving Set to 0 to disable caching

+      --rate-limit <RATE_LIMIT>
+          Per-IP TCP-accept rate limit (connections/minute)
+          Applies to the TLS port and (when --redirect is set) port 80.
+          Connections from an IP exceeding the quota are dropped before TLS handshake.
+IPv4-mapped IPv6 addresses are normalized so a client counts as one IP regardless of socket family.
+Omit to disable.

   -h, --help
           Print help
 ```